-At the top of the display is a menu of choices: "Columbia:", "Where am I?", "Depts?", and "Buildings?".
-When selected, each of these choices sends a URL to a web browser running on the handheld computer.
+At the top of the display is a menu of choices: "Columbia:", "Where am I?", "Depts?", "Buildings?", and "Blank".
+When selected, each of the first four choices sends a URL to a web browser running on the handheld computer.
 The browser then presents information about the campus, the user's current location, a list of departments, and a list of buildings, respectively.
 The URL points to a custom HTTP server on the handheld computer that generates a page on the fly containing the relevant information.
-The generated pages contain links back to the server itself and to regular web pages elsewhere.
-(An additional menu item, "Blank", allows the headworn display to be blanked when the user wants to view the unaugmented campus.)
-Menu entries are selected using a touchpad mounted on the back of the handheld computer.
-The touchpad's x coordinates are inverted to preserve intuitive control of the menus.